eliotraynor42/Neonatal-Web-Interface/src/README.txt

 # Notes
 * To access the files outside of the running server (so mainly just to check out the HTML), navigate to `http://localhost/NWI-Debug/`
+    * Just opening the file directly (double clicking the HTML), will likely subvert the css.
+This may also happen if the server is not running
     * Attempting to submit a form in this mode will throw a 502 error
 * If you get a 440 error at any point, it is likely from an unimplemented page